 Whether publishing new inscriptions, reinterpreting old discoveries, or critically analysing editions of published texts, the BSA Greek Epigraphy course provides training for historians, archaeologists and textual scholars in the discipline of reading and interpreting epigraphic evidence.
 Students will be guided through the process of producing editions of inscriptions, gaining practical first-hand experience with the stones as well as instruction in editorial practice and bibliographic skills.

-The course will be taught around the School’s own Museum collection, and will also utilise the most significant epigraphic collections around Athens, in particular at the superb facilities of the Epigraphic Museum, where students will each be assigned a stone from which to create a textual edition by close reading of the letters and an understanding of the monument.
+The course will be taught around the School’s own Museum collection, which contains a large range of inscribed objects (graffiti, stamps, instrumenta domestica, weights, and weapons) and will also utilise the most significant collections of stone inscriptions around Athens, in particular at the superb facilities of the EpigraphicMuseum, where students will each be assigned a stone from which to create a textual edition by close reading of the letters and an understanding of the monument.

 Some prior knowledge of Greek is essential, although students with only elementary skills are advised that reading inscriptions is a very good way to advance in the language!

 The provisional dates for the next course are 19th June–3rd July 2021, and further information (including an application form) will be available in autumn 2020.
 Please see below an indicative itinerary from the latest Greek Epigraphy course (2019).